If you’ve been in a car accident and suffered a concussion, understanding your rights and options for a concussion

-A concussion is a relatively mild traumatic brain injury that normally occurs after a blow to the head.
+A concussion is a relatively mild traumatic brain injury that may occur after a blow to the head.
 It can also occur when the person’s upper body or head gets violently shaken in an auto accident.
-Although concussions are generally not life threatening, they can cause some really disturbing symptoms that can affect the victim’s life considerably.
+Although concussions are generally not life-threatening, they can cause disturbing symptoms that can considerably affect the victim’s life.

 Common Symptoms of Concussion

 It is important to recognize the symptoms of a concussion immediately after the accident for proper diagnosis and treatment.
 The sooner the victim receives treatment, the better would be recovery.
-If a car wreck victim experiences any unusual symptoms after suffering a head trauma in a car accident, they should seek medical attention immediately.
+If a car wreck victim experiences any unusual symptoms after suffering head trauma in a car accident, they should seek medical attention immediately.
 The victim may experience the following symptoms:

 - Lack of energy

 Victims may start to feel better a few days after the injury; however, irrespective of how mild the injury may seem, it can cause a change in brain function, including swelling and bleeding.